cchitsiang/awesome-stars/topics.md

 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.
 - [reZach/secure-electron-template](https://github.com/reZach/secure-electron-template) - The best way to build Electron apps with security in mind.
-- [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.
+- [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A feature-rich GraphQL Client for all platforms.
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [alibaba/lightproxy](https://github.com/alibaba/lightproxy) - 💎 Cross platform Web debugging proxy